 Attendance in class is required.
 All absences are unexcused except for those under the following circumstances: illness, death or birth in the immediate family, or other valid reasons substantiated in writing and at the discretion of the academic office.
-A student may not be absent more than 20% of the class time, which is three weeks of absences.
-Absences beyond the amount allowed result in failure for the course.
+A student may not be absent more than 20% of the class time, which is three weeks of absences for a 3 unit course.
+Absences beyond the amount allowed result in failure for the course and receive a "WF" on their transcript.